 Academic dishonesty includes cheating, plagiarism and any attempt to obtain credit for academic work through fraudulent, deceptive, or dishonest means.
-These are violations of Academic Integrity.
-CCS takes violations of Academic integrity, in any form seriously, and it will not be tolerated.
+CCS takes academic dishonesty in any form seriously, and it will not be tolerated.

 Some examples include:

-- Using or turning in another person's work and claim as your own; - Copying from text, a web site or other course material; - Using or attempting to use unauthorized materials or information in any academic exercise;
+- Using or turning in another person's work and claim as your own;

+- Copying from text, a website, or other course material;

+- Using or attempting to use unauthorized materials or information in any academic exercise;

 - Hiring someone to write a paper;

 - Buying a paper or project;

 - Sharing files;

 - Copying from another person's work;

-- Looking at another person's test or test materials;
+- •

-- Letting a friend or Learning Coach do the work for you.
+- Letting a friend or learning coach do the work for you.